 Food in Ovadan Depe was scarce and of poor quality.
-A source reported to never have received anything but porridge and pumpkin, while Bayhanov said that he had two pieces of bread and a lump of spaghetti or carrot or potato, and some tea per meal.
 Water inside the cells was filthy.
 The toilet was inside the cell without any privacy for the inmates.

 Yelling was the only source of communication for the Novemberists, and they were often beaten for doing so.
 There was also the informal daily prison hearsay, leaking information about new arrivals, deaths and punishment.
-While Wahhabists and criminals were allowed to receive packages, and occasional meetings with relatives, the Novemberists and other political prisoners were not allowed any sort of communication or packages with the outside world.
+While Wahhabists (until 2008 when the regime for them became much stricter) and criminals were allowed to receive packages, and occasional meetings with relatives, the Novemberists and other political prisoners were not allowed any sort of communication or packages with the outside world.
 Only way to get a message out in this case, was to give a bribe of up to 100USD per message, and often even this was not possible.